nickworkvfi/Gitbook-ADK/group___d_e_f___d_f61___t_r_a_n_s_r_e_s.md

 ---
-title: ContinueOffline/ContinueOnline: Information which data was provided by the ICC
+title: ContinueOffline or Online: Information which data was provided by the ICC
 summary: Contents of EMV_CT_TRANSRES_TYPE::T_DF61_Info_Received_Data.

 ---